Agricultural Economics - Agriculture Form 1

 - Animal feeds

-They are also refered to as current assets of the business.
+They are also referred to as current assets of the business.

 Permanent goods include